hwdsl2/docker-ipsec-vpn-server/README.md

 This will create a single user account for VPN login.
 The IPsec PSK (pre-shared key) is specified by the `VPN_IPSEC_PSK` environment variable.
 The VPN username is defined in `VPN_USER`, and VPN password is specified by `VPN_PASSWORD`.

-**Note:** In your `env` file, DO NOT put single or double quotes around values, or add space around `=`.
+**Note 1:** In your `env` file, DO NOT put single or double quotes around values, or add space around `=`.
 Also, DO NOT use these characters within values: `\ " '`

+**Note 2:** The same VPN account can be used by your multiple devices.
+However, due to a limitation of the IPsec protocol, if these devices are behind the same NAT (e.g. home router), they cannot simultaneously connect to the VPN server.

 All the variables to this image are optional, which means you don't have to type in any environment variable, and you can have an IPsec VPN server out of the box!
 Read the sections below for details.

 ### Start the IPsec VPN server

-First, run this command on the Docker host to load the IPsec `NETKEY` kernel module:
+(IMPORTANT) First, run this command on the Docker host to load the IPsec `NETKEY` kernel module:

 ```
 sudo modprobe af_key